schooltool-project/schooltool-book/source/server-settings.rst

 SchoolTool's database engine supports certain undo capabilities which are not implemented in SchoolTool.
 As a result, SchoolTool's database file grows in size over time.
 "Packing" the database strips out the old changes and shrinks the file back down to its minimum size.

 Packing the database periodically will help optimize performance, particularly after many changes have been made to the database, for example, from large data imports.
-This can be a resource intensive action on large databases, so it is best to do it during off-peak times.
+This can be a resource-intensive action on large databases, so it is best to do it during off-peak times.

 To pack the database, click **Pack Database** under **Actions** in the sidebar.
 You should see a little confirmation spinner while this is in progress: